 People have not been hurt by wild animals while hiking this trail, but dogs have been attacked when they are off leash.
 Encounters with bears, cougars or wolves are rare, but these animals are present.
 Help keep wildlife wild by staying on the trail and packing out your garbage.
 Predators are a natural part of the environment and will try to avoid humans if they do not smell food.

 Wildlife notices are posted if an animal is reported in the area (please report sightings to the numbers below).

 Never feed wildlife

 Don’t leave food or food waste near the trail.
 Wildlife, especially bears, conditioned to seeking human food or garbage must often be destroyed.

 Keep your distance if wildlife is seen.
-If you encounter a wild animal; stay calm and talk to the animal in a confident voice.
+If you encounter a wild animal; stay calm and talk loudly to the animal in a confident voice.
 Do not run or corner the animal.
 Shout and wave your arms to scare the animal away if they do not flee.
 Staring or taking photographs teaches animals to trust humans.
 Habituated animals are caused by people, but it is the animal that pays with their lives if they loose their fear.

 If you are jogging the trail in a less populated areas or very early in the day, consider running in groups so animals can hear your approach.
-If you are concerned consider carrying a canister of bear spray in the remote change you surprise an animal.
+If you are concerned consider carrying an air horn or canister of bear spray in the unlikely chance you surprise an animal.
 You do not need to spray the animal, only the space in front of you.
 The spray creates a curtain that the animal will not cross.
 Most important - preditors are attracted to dogs off leash, even on sidewalks.

 To learn more visit: WildSafe BC